Frequently Asked Questions (FAQ)

 3. How do you colorize old black-and-white films?

 We use advanced AI-based tools like DeOldify to automatically add realistic color to black-and-white footage.
-After colorization, we enhance video quality using additional tools like EDVR and ESRGAN for restoration and upscaling.
+After initial colorization, we enhance video quality using additional tools like EDVR and ESRGAN for professional restoration and upscaling.

 4. What tools and software do you use for colorization?